The Insolvency Review: Greece

 v Control of insolvency proceedings

-Creditors can commence bankruptcy proceedings, reach a rehabilitation agreement between creditors and submit it to the court for ratification, and commence special administration proceedings.
-They can also participate in the proceedings by lodging their claims, supporting (or opposing) various steps of the proceedings (where permitted under the Bankruptcy Code, depending on the type of the proceedings), and in meetings of creditors; specific majority percentages are required by reference to the type and stage of the proceedings under the Bankruptcy Code.
-Creditors are also entitled to apply for temporary measures intended to preserve the business or the assets of the insolvent debtor (or to oppose any such measures applied for by the debtor, other creditors or other parties, as the case may be) in accordance with the provisions of the Bankruptcy Code.
+Creditors can commence bankruptcy proceedings, reach a rehabilitation agreement between creditors and submit it to the court for ratification, and commence liquidation proceedings.
+They can also participate in the proceedings by lodging their claims, supporting (or opposing) various steps of the proceedings (where permitted under the Insolvency Code, depending on the type of the proceedings), and in meetings of creditors; specific majority percentages are required by reference to the type and stage of the proceedings under the Insolvency Code.
+Creditors are also entitled to apply for temporary measures intended to preserve the business or the assets of the insolvent debtor (or to oppose any such measures applied for by the debtor, other creditors or other parties, as the case may be) in accordance with the provisions of the Insolvency Code.

-Specific duties are provided for under the Bankruptcy Code for the members of the board of directors.
-Failure to file (or delay in filing) for bankruptcy upon cessation of payments exposes the directors to personal and criminal liability.
-The same applies if bankruptcy results from gross negligence or wilful misconduct of the directors, or in the event of loss-making or extraordinarily risky transactions, inappropriate borrowings, misleading or incomplete company books and records, failure to prepare and approve financial statements or inventories as required by law, undue disposals or deterioration of assets, or preferential payments to the detriment of other creditors.
+Specific duties are provided for under the Insolvency Code for the members of the board of directors.
+Failure to file (or delay in filing) for bankruptcy upon cessation of payments exposes the directors to personal liability.
+The same applies if bankruptcy results from gross negligence or wilful misconduct of the directors, while the directors are further exposed to criminal liability in the event of loss-making or extraordinarily risky transactions, inappropriate borrowings, misleading or incomplete company books and records, failure to prepare and approve financial statements or inventories as required by law, undue disposals or deterioration of assets, or preferential payments to the detriment of other creditors.
 Furthermore, the directors have personal and criminal liability in the event of tax indebtedness, in accordance with tax legislation.

 vi Special regimes